syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/04.block-storage/docs.en.md

 Encryption at rest is only supported in FES region.
 Data stored on a ceph volume is encrypted at rest, which means that data is encrypted before writing it to a physical device.
 When storage device is lost or damaged your data is protected against unauthorized access.

 !!
-WARNING: In case of a local storage flavors, only data stored on a ceph volume is encrypted.
+WARNING: In case of local storage flavors, only data stored on a ceph volume is encrypted.
 Data stored on the VM's ephemeral local storage or on a quobyte volume is not encrypted.
 !!
 WARNING: In any case data stored on a quobyte volume is not encrypted.

 ### Current limitations